 Cyclists and pedestrians must follow the rules of the road too, but they also sometimes act in ways that doesn’t make sense to drivers.
 With that in mind, we’ve put together this guide to help clear up why cyclists do what they do on the roads, and what they need to do to ride legally.

-Bear in mind the Highway Code isn’t a direct statement of the laws, but a combination of advice and mandatory rules which apply to all road users in the UK.
+Bear in mind The Highway Code isn’t a direct statement of the laws, but a combination of advice and mandatory rules which apply to all road users in the UK.
+From the 29 January 2022, this will be updated with changes to help protect cyclists from other users.
+You can find out more about the changes here.

 Let's take a look at some frequently asked questions about cycling.